Checkpoint Docs

 Overview

 The Checkpoint Marketing Pixel is a lightweight, no-code detection snippet that identifies AI agents and bots visiting your website.
-It loads asynchronously, has zero impact on page performance, and integrates with popular tag management systems.
+It loads asynchronously, has minimal impact on page performance, and installs via a simple script tag or your tag manager.

 The Pixel is ideal for: